-The NEA Education Support Professional (ESP) of the Year Award, presented by NEA and NEA Member Benefits, honors a member who demonstrates outstanding accomplishments and reflects the vital role ESPs play in public education.
+The NEA Education Support Professional (ESP) of the Year Award, presented by NEA and NEA Member Benefits, honors a member who demonstrates outstanding accomplishments and whose achievements reflect the vital role ESPs play in public education.

 The NEA ESP of the Year serves as an ambassador for ESPs across the country, promoting the value of ESP members at local, state, and national events.
 While the award showcases one outstanding ESP each year, it also recognizes and honors the contributions that all ESPs make towards ensuring great public schools for every student.

 Information about the 2024 ESP of the Year Award will be available soon.
 For general questions about the ESPOTY Award program, email [email protected]

 Meet the 2023 NEA ESP of the Year

 On March 25 at the 2023 NEA ESP National Conference, Pamella Johnson, an academic and behavioral interventionist from Washington State, was named the NEA ESP of the Year.
 In this role, she will serve as an ambassador for ESPs across the country, speaking about the work and importance of ESPs at local, state, and national events.

 2023 NEA ESP of the Year Nominees

 Past NEA ESP of the Year Award Recipients

 Since the award’s inception in 1992, 32 ESPs from 20 states have received this prestigious national award.
 Below is a list of former award recipients.